BitcoinDesign/Guide/guide/payments/send.md

 </div>

 It is ideal when the application can automatically identify and fix or avoid the problem.
 This may not always be possible, or even wanted if the solution incurs extra fees or takes time.
 For practical purposes, it can be helpful to group problems into categories, such as:

 - The problem cannot be identified
 - The problem can be identified and requires manual action by the user
 - The problem can be automatically fixed, but the user needs to choose which solution to use
 - The app can likely automatically fix the problem with negligible impact on the user

+Effectively supporting users when problems occur can build trust and confidence, and essential aspect for financial applications.

 ---